Table of Contents

 Understanding Home Equity

-Home equity is the part of your property you truly own.
-It’s a key financial asset for homeowners, important when thinking about refinancing.
-Knowing how to use your home equity can help you get the best deal.
+Home equity is the share of your house that you don’t owe anyone for.
+It can be a great resource for homeowners, especially when refinancing is on the table.
+Learning how to tap your equity the right way can help you lock in the best refinancing deal.

 What is Home Equity?